harshith-kumar-gpcet/restaurant-website/README.md

 style.css – Styling for the website.
 🚀 Deployment Steps
-Created a GitHub repository harshith-kumar-gpcet.github.io/restaurant-website Cloned the repository locally using Git.
+Created a GitHub repository named amburu-harshith.github.io.
+Cloned the repository locally using Git.
 Added my HTML and CSS files to the folder.
 Committed and pushed the files to GitHub.